hydephp/develop/docs/creating-content/compile-and-deploy.md

 - [Rebuild command](console-commands#build-a-single-file)
 - [Serve command](console-commands#start-the-realtime-compiler)

-#### Key Concept: Autodiscovery

-When building the site, Hyde will your source directories for files and compile them into static HTML using the appropriate layout depending on what kind of page it is.
-You don't have to worry about routing as Hyde takes care of that, including creating navigation menus!
+>info <p><b>Key Concept: Autodiscovery</b></p> <p>When building the site, Hyde will use all the routes generated when the auto-discovery process scanned your source directories for files.
+The command will then compile them into static HTML using the appropriate layout depending on what kind of page it is.
+Thanks to Hyde, the days of manually defining routes are over!</p>

 ---